vvpalav/Encryption-Education-Tool/README.md

 ###  Pretty Good Policy (PGP)

 PGP (RFC 4880) is a hybrid cryptosystem.
 It uses combination of private and public keys for encryption and decryption.
-It encrypts the message using public key of recever.
+It encrypts the message using public key of receiver.
 Receiver decrypts the message using his private key.
 For detail information: http://www.pgpi.org/doc/pgpintro/

 ####  Requirements for PGP